ugurkara/sparrow-dnp/README.md

 ### Connections

 Connections stands for channels.
-TcpServer, TcpClient, Serials are connections types which are able to defined by XML as follows.
+TcpServer, TcpClient, Serials are connections types which are able to be defined by XML as follows.

 ### TCP Server